Molmed/snpseq-archive-upload/README.md

 Docker container
 ----------------

-For testing purposes, you can also build a [Docker](https://docker.com) container using the `Dockerfile` and configs in the `docker/` folder:
+For testing purposes, you can also build a [Docker](https://docker.com) container using the resources in the `docker/`
+folder:

-    # build Docker container
+    # build and start Docker container
-    docker build -t archive-upload:latest -f docker/Dockerfile .
+    docker/up

-This will build a Docker container that runs a [nginx](https://nginx.com) proxy server which will listen to connections on ports `8181` and `8182` and forward traffic to the `archive-upload` service running internally.
-API calls to port `8181` are done as described in the api documentation mentioned above.
-API calls to port `8182` emulate how calls to the service running on Uppmax is done (i.e., going through a gateway).
-The first path element for these calls should be `upload/` (see example below).
+This will build and start a Docker container that runs a [nginx](https://nginx.com) proxy server which will listen to connections on ports `8181` and `8182` and forward traffic to the `archive-upload` service running internally.
+API calls to port `8181` are done as described in the api documentation mentioned above, e.g.:

-    # start Docker container
-    docker run -d -p 127.0.0.1:8181:8181 -p 127.0.0.1:8182:8182 archive-upload:latest

     # interact with archive-upload service on port 8181
     curl 127.0.0.1:8181/api/1.0/version
         # {"version": "1.0.4"}

+API calls to port `8182` emulate how calls to the service running on Uppmax is done (i.e., going through a gateway).
+The first path element for these calls should be `upload/`, e.g.:

     # interact with archive-upload service on port 8182
     curl 127.0.0.1:8182/upload/api/1.0/version
         # {"version": "1.0.4"}

+The container log output can be followed:

+    # follow the container log output (Ctrl+C to stop)
+    docker/log

 In addition, the `archive-upload` service in the container is running with the TSM mocking enabled.
-In the container, there are two folders that can be used for testing, `test_1_upload` and `test_2_upload`.
+In the container, there are two folders that can be used for testing, `test_1_upload` and `test_2_upload`, e.g.:

     # create archive dir
     curl -X POST -d '{}' 127.0.0.1:8181/api/1.0/create_dir/test_1_upload